COMPLAINTS HANDLING PROCEDURE

 your complaint to the Legal Ombudsman:

-• No more than three years from when you should reasonably have known
+• No more than ONE year from when you should reasonably have known

 there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact

 Call: 0300 555 0333 between 9.00 to 17.00.

 Legal Ombudsman PO Box 6167 Slough SL1 0EH

 What to do if you are unhappy with our behavior

 The Solicitors Regulation Authority can help if you are concerned about our

 behaviour.
 This could be for things like dishonesty, taking or losing your money or